Public meetings can be great fun, much more gripping entertainment than than the boob tube or the internet. Skeptical? Take a look at this:

 I’m not saying that Rick can be bought for such a small sum, but what does the company expect in return for its gift to the career politician?
 What other gifts does it make?

-The Citizen asks the question “Who runs planning in this community?
-Certainly not municipal council, but city staff that is supposed to work for our elected representatives; the development industry; and the OMB.”
+Ottawa Citizen editorial: “Who runs planning in this community?
+Certainly not municipal council.
+It’s city staff, the development industry and the OMB.”
 Former University of Ottawa geography professor and urban planner Barry Wellar is not surprised that developers are held in such low esteem, seeing them as constantly fighting to protect their own pockets, not the public interest.

 The Sun’s account of the public meeting was entitled “Angry crowd pans Nepean development” but the editor toned it down a bit for the paper version.
 Fair enough, not everyone in the crowd was angry – there was a sprinkling of Team Chiarelli supporters present, not all of them Rick’s employees or co-opted community association executive members.
 Here’s a picture of two journalists from the community papers (near them a community activist who ran against Keith Egli in the last election) – wonder if they’ll put a Rick-friendly spin on this mess when their stories come out?